 Dr. David E. Johnson is a Senior Fellow at CSBA.

-Dave joined CSBA after eighteen years with the RAND Corporation, where he was a Principal Analyst.
-His work focuses on military innovation, joint operations, and strategy.
+Dave joined CSBA after eighteen years with the RAND Corporation, where he was a Principal Researcher.
+His work focuses on military innovation, land warfare, joint operations, and strategy.
 Dr. Johnson is also an adjunct professor at Georgetown University where he teaches a course on strategy and military operations and an Adjunct Scholar at the Modern War Institute at West Point.
 From June 2012 until July 2014, he was on a two-year loan to the United States Army to establish and serve as the first director of the Chief of Staff of the Army Strategic Studies Group.

 Before joining RAND, he served as a vice president at Science Applications International Corporation (SAIC) following a twenty-four year career in the U.S. Army, where he served in command and staff positions in the Infantry, Quartermaster Corps, and Field Artillery branches in the continental United States, Korea, Germany, Hawaii, and Belgium.
 He retired as a Colonel in 1997.